Showing posts with label oligometastatic. Show all posts

 It is also necessary to show that such a state exists for every type of cancer, or at least to find the cancers in which such a state exists.
 One cannot just assume that all cancers are alike in this regard.

-Iyengar et al. reported the results of a small trial where 14 patients with non-small cell lung cancer (NSCLC) with a small number of distant metastases were treated with SBRT to the lung and distant lesions ("consolidative therapy") and chemotherapy.
+Iyengar et al. reported the results of a small pilot trial where 14 patients with non-small cell lung cancer (NSCLC) with a small number of distant metastases were treated with SBRT to the lung and distant lesions ("consolidative therapy") and chemotherapy.
 15 patients only received chemo.
 There was a significant increase in progression-free survival: 9.7 months vs 3.5 months.
-Larger trials (NRG LU002 and SARON) will investigate overall survival.
+Based on this, the larger phase II/III NRG Lu002 trial was instituted.

 (update 6.2.22) Steven Chmura reported at the 2022 ASCO meeting (J Clin Oncol 40, 2022 (suppl 16; abstr 1007) that the randomized trial (NRG BR-002) of SBRT (+ standard of care (SOC)) to oligometastatic breast cancer failed to slow progression or increase survival over SOC alone.
 There were 125 patients (65 SBRT+SOC, 60 SOC).
 An expanded trial was canceled due to futility.
 Clearly then, there is no oligometastatic "state" that applies to all cancers.